 In 1998 Dayna was voted "Female Western Swing Vocalist of the Year" at the Academy of Western Artists Will Rogers Awards in Fort Worth, Texas, and in 2000 the song Dayna and her songwriting partner Norma-Lee co-wrote, "Sing Faded Love, Dayna Gayle", won "Song of the Year" at the Academy of Western Artists awards ceremony.

 In October, 1999, Dayna was inducted into the Western Swing Society Hall of Fame, and two years later she was inducted into the Texas Western Swing Hall of Fame, joining Uncle Bob, the prestigious Hall’s first inductee.
 In 2001 the Northwest Western Swing Music Society honored her with induction into the NWSMS Hall of Fame.

-In 2012 she was nominated again for Western Swing Female Vocalist of the Year by the Academy of Western Artists.
-Award ceremony was held in Dallas, Texas on February 2, 2013 (congratulations to Naomi Emmerson, 2012 winner!).
+In 2014 she was nominated again for Western Swing Female Vocalist of the Year by the Academy of Western Artists.
+Award ceremony was held in Irving, Texas on March 27-28, 2015 (congratulations to Sharyn Lee, 2014 winner!).

 Dayna continues to sing for residents of Alzheimer’s centers, retirement homes and care facilities near Stockton, California, and each year returns to Turkey, Texas, to join 10,000 others to celebrate the life and music and "big sound" of Bob Wills.

 "It’s All Henry’s Fault" by Dayna Wills »

 "Sky Full of Angels" by Dayna Wills »